COVID-19 coronavirus: what to do if you need to see a GP or get medication

-If you or someone in your household develop symptoms of fever or new, continuous cough or loss of taste or smell, you should self-isolate and not leave your house for any reason.
+If you or someone in your household develop symptoms of fever, new, continuous cough or loss of taste or smell, you should self-isolate and not leave your house for any reason.
 But what does this mean in practical terms?

 However, if you develop symptoms of fever, lose your sense of smell or taste or develop a new, continuous cough, or you test positive for COVID-19, you should self-isolate and not leave your house for any reason, unless you are told to by NHS 111 or the emergency services.
 The same applies if you've been in close contact with someone with a confirmed case of COVID-19.

 What to do if you're asked to self-isolate

-You should self-isolate for seven days if you develop any symptoms of fever or a new cough, however mild, or if you test positive for COVID-19.
-If you live in a household with other people, everyone else must isolate for fourteen days if someone develops symptoms.
-Anyone who develops symptoms must isolate for seven days from the start of their symptoms, even if it means isolating for more than fourteen days.
+You should self-isolate for ten days if you develop any symptoms of fever or a new cough, however mild, or if you test positive for COVID-19.
+If you live in a household with other people, everyone else must also isolate for ten days.
+Anyone who develops symptoms must isolate for ten days from the start of their symptoms, even if it means isolating for more than ten days in total.
 If you are told to self-isolate, you must:

 - Stay at home or in your room as much as you can.
-Keep the windows open to let clean air in.
+Keep the windows open to improve ventilation.

 - Not go to work, school or public areas.
 You should not go outside for a walk.
 You can use your garden as long as you remain two metres apart from other people.